kubernetes/website/content/en/docs/reference/kubectl/overview.md

 - bgrant0607
 - hw-qiaolei
 title: Overview of kubectl
+content_template: templates/concept
+weight: 20
 ---

+{{% capture overview %}}
-`kubectl` is a command line interface for running commands against Kubernetes clusters.
+Kubectl is a command line interface for running commands against Kubernetes clusters.
 This overview covers `kubectl` syntax, describes the command operations, and provides common examples.
 For details about each command, including all the supported flags and subcommands, see the [kubectl](/docs/reference/generated/kubectl/kubectl-commands/) reference documentation.
 For installation instructions see [installing kubectl](/docs/tasks/kubectl/install/).

+{{% /capture %}}

+{{% capture body %}}

 ## Syntax